 Heather Wolfgang – League Director

 Heather started riding dirt when she was a kid growing up in Florida.
 No, there weren’t mountains, but there was the dirt road she lived on, and she and her brother Cliff would ride up and down that dang road all the time.
-Cliff liked to crash Heather out, but she somehow still fell in love with riding enough so that when she was in her late-20s decided to help coach the San Francisco Composite mountain bike team for four years.
+Her love for riding led her to help coach the San Francisco Composite mountain bike team for four years.
 She’s enjoyed groveling in endurance mountain bike races and ‘cross races for almost a decade, too, and believes that riding bikes in nature provides people of all ages the opportunity to find their truest selves.
-When she’s not doing all this bike stuff, she’s doing all sorts of other really really interesting things such as wondering how the heck hummingbirds only survive on sugar water.
-What’s up with that metabolism?!
+When she’s not doing all this bike stuff, she’s probably pondering about hummingbirds.
+Did you know they eat about half their weight in sugar water a day?
+Crazy.

 Dennis Sibilia-Young – Chief Course Marshal aka “Master Chief Course Marshal”